39 Caregiver skills for CV

 3. Speak through examples

-Adding a nursing ability list helps you quickly capture the recruiter's attention.
+Adding a nurse ability list helps you quickly capture the recruiter's attention.
 However, you also want to show where you used those competencies in your daily work and what results you achieved.
 In other words, you need to present both proficiences and your clinical expertise.

 Mention your capacities when describing your healthcare experience.
 Give numbers and percentages to back up your statements, if possible.